 Once you’ve considered your health care needs, you can start comparing Medicare Advantage plans.
 You’ll be glad to know that the Centers for Medicare and Medicaid Services (CMS) assign ratings to all Medicare Advantage (and Part D) plans based on quality and performance.
 A Medicare Star Rating of 3 out of 5 is considered average.1

 If you’re looking for information to help you compare specific plans and companies, check out our Medicare insurance reviews.
 Or a licensed sales agents can search for plans in your area to help you find the best Medicare Advantage plan for you.

 Get A Quote

 Call to speak with a Licensed Agent

 What is the top-rated Medicare Advantage plan?

-The highest possible Medicare Star Rating is five stars, and several companies offer five-star plans.2 These high-rated plans are unique because, if there’s one available near you, you don’t have to wait until the Medicare Open Enrollment to apply.
+The highest possible Medicare Star Rating is five stars, and several companies offer five-star plans.2 These high-rated plans are unique because, if there’s one available near you, you don’t have to wait until Medicare Open Enrollment to apply.
 You can join a five-star plan that serves your area any time, as long as it’s taking new members.

 Which is best: Medicare Advantage or Medigap?

 Medicare Advantage and Medicare Supplement (Medigap) plans are two different things—and each is appealing in its own way.
 Medicare Advantage plans often cover services Original Medicare doesn’t, such as dental and vision care.
 Medicare Supplement plans generally don’t cover more services, but their purpose is to help pay for the costs of Original Medicare, such as copayments and deductibles.